broccolimicro/prs/README.md

 ## License

-Licensed by Cornell University under GNU GPL v3.
+Licensed by Broccoli, LLC under GNU GPL v3.

 Written by Ned Bingham.
-Copyright © 2020 Cornell University.
+Copyright © 2020 Broccoli, LLC.

 Haystack is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by